microsoft/cloudsqlworkshop/cloudsqlworkshop/04_Optimize_SQL_AzureVM/readme.md

 - You will need a client computer that can use the Remote Desktop Protocol(RDP)
 - You will need access to the files and scripts associated to the workshop which you can download into your deployed VM from https://aka.ms/cloudsqlworkshopfiles.
 No further action is needed if you downloaded these in Module 3.

-## Exercise 4.1 - Verifying the SQL Server on Azure Virtual Machine deployment.
+## Exercise 4.1 - Verify the SQL Server on Azure Virtual Machine deployment.

 In this exercise you will verify the deployment of SQL Server on Azure Virtual Machine you did in Module 3 of this workshop.
 The exercises are designed to be completed in a workshop environment with an instructor; however, you can also complete them on your own if you have the necessary Azure subscription and resources.